osoco/pharo-eda/EDA-Commands-Tests.package/EDATIntegrationTestBDD.trait/README.md

 Please comment me using the following template inspired by Class Responsibility Collaborator (CRC) design:

-For the Class part:  State the name of the class with one line description: For example, I'm TGCIntegrationTestBDD the root of the hierarchy of visitor objects.
+For the Class part:  State the name of the class with one line description: For example, I'm EDATIntegrationTestBDD the root of the hierarchy of visitor objects.

 For the Responsibility part: Three sentences about my main responsibility, what I'm doing, what services do I offer.